-Balance transfer, sometimes also called as Buyout Loans basically means shifting the outstanding loan amount to another bank. from one bank.
-It could be a Credit Card bill, Personal loan, home loan etc. This usually happens when your loan interest is too high leaving you unable to make monthly payments properly.
-Usually, because of high-interest rates, you get to pay only monthly interest and the principal amount keeps on increasing; this is when a buyout loan or a balance transfer as we call it, comes into the picture.
+Balance transfer is similar to Buyout Loans basically means shifting the outstanding credit card balance from one bank to another.
+It could be a Credit Card bill, Personal loan, home loan etc. This usually happens when your credit card interest is too high leaving you unable to make monthly payments properly.
+Usually, because of high interest rates, you get to pay only monthly interest and the principal amount keeps on increasing; this is when a buyout loan or a balance transfer as we call it, comes into the picture.

 How does it work?